vsivsi/mongotiles/README.md

      mongotiles://127.0.0.1:27017/columbus_tiles/my_bucket/?locking=true

-Also new in v0.1.0, the x, y, z coordinates, and the data type [tile|grid] are written to the gridFS file metadata object, so you can easily build your own URL format in http and do metadata based lookups to fulfill requests.
-If you use this, you'll probably want to ensurethat your mongoDB has a compound index on the metadata you'll be using.
+Also new in v0.1.0, the `x`, `y`, `z` coordinates, and the data type `[tile|grid]` are written to the gridFS file document metadata object, so you can easily build your own URL format in http and do metadata based lookups to fulfill requests.
+If you use this, you'll probably want to ensure that your mongoDB has a compound index on the metadata you'll be using.